shabin5785/docker-learnings/Readme_3.md

 - compose has a depends on section that can be used to build hierarchy and relationships

 - compose is not prod ready and should be used for local development and testing.

+- we can build a custom image inside comopse as well.
+Compose will look for image in cahce, if not found build it using our commands. next time the same file is composed, image is taken from cache.